Skip to main content

 Which yarn join is the strongest?

 The spit splice is the strongest join for animal fibers because the felted connection is essentially one continuous piece of yarn.
-For non-feltable fibers like acrylic or cotton, the Russian join is the most secure option since the yarn is woven back through its own plies and won't slip or loosen over time.
+For non-feltable fibers like acrylic or cotton, the Russian join is the most secure option since the yarn is woven back through its own plies and won't slip or loosen over time, even after repeated washing.

 Can I use the magic knot with bulky yarn?

 The magic knot works best with fingering through worsted weight yarns.
 With Bulky (5) or Super Bulky (6) weight yarns, the knot becomes large enough to feel through the fabric.
-For heavier yarns, the Russian join or the overlap method produces a much less noticeable result.
+For heavier yarns, the Russian join or the overlap method produces a much less noticeable result in your finished project.

 How do I join yarn in the round without a gap?